mdfarragher/IML/Regression/BikeDemandPrediction/README.md

 You can ignore the record index, the date, and the number of casual and registered bikes, and use everything else as input features.
 The final column **cnt** is the label you're trying to predict.

-You're gooing to build a regression model that reads in all columns and then predicts how many bikes are required for every date and time in the dataset.
+You're going to build a regression model that reads in all columns and then predicts how many bikes are required for every date and time in the dataset.

 ## Train the model